Hand Spinning Chunky Yarn in Maramureș – A Single Ply Bulky Yarn

 Following our visit to the traditional textile artist Anuța Ciceu, where we were introduced to the traditional Romanian textiles of Maramureș, we cross an old wooden bridge to the left bank of Cosău for a short visit to her neighbour, loom weaver Maria Marinca.
 The river is so clear you can see the smoothness of the rocks underneath.
 Against the bird chirps, the gentle murmur of the water can only just be heard from Maria’s backyard.
 A distaff laid against the wall.
 In the summer kitchen, a big loom dressed up and yards of freshly woven wool fabric cover the floor.

 Quite abashed by our sudden visit, she takes the distaff and starts spinning a chunky yarn.
 This spinning method is new to me.
-It is called “îndrugat” and is used for producing a single ply bulky yarn.
-This spinning method doesn’t need much twist at all.
+It is called “îndrugat” or fulled weaving for felting, and is used for producing a single ply bulky yarn.
+For spinning chunky yarn, you don’t need much twist at all.
 The yarn is thick, lightly twisted, but still has lots of elasticity in it.

 The yarn is then woven into a wool fabric, with wool warp and weft, which is then manually processed into a felt-like fabric, circa 2 mm thick (postav, pănură).